-How to Disable Write Protection from USB Drive
+How to Disable Write Protection from USB Drive?

 Step – 5: Now type in “Attributes Disk Clear Readonly” and hit enter.
 You will see these disk attributes cleared successfully.

 How to Write Protect my USB Drive?